open-atmos/PyMPDATA/paper/paper.md

 ![Comparison of wall-time measurements results for a 3D simulation using PyMPDATA with JIT disabled (red line) and enabled (connected points) corroborated against timings of analogous simulation performed with libmpdata++.
 Panel (a) presents scaling with the number of threads used, for the case of 16 by 16 by 16 domain.
 Panel (b) depicts scaling with domain size for simulations using three threads.\label{fig:perf}](fig-perf.pdf)

-Figure \autoref{fig:perf} (a) depicts wall-times measured with a domain of 16 by 16 by 16, and
+\autoref{fig:perf} (a) depicts wall-times measured with a domain of 16 by 16 by 16, and
   for: ``PyMPDATA`` with Numba JIT disabled (red line), ``libmpdata++`` (green connected points), and ``PyMPDATA`` with JIT enabled for both dynamic grid (i.e., grid extents specified at run-time, plotted with orange connected points) and